-- Ongoing Analysis – As your long-term partner, a RPO provider will be able to provide ongoing analysis of your recruitment process.
+- Ongoing Analysis – As your long-term partner, an RPO provider will be able to provide ongoing analysis of your recruitment process.
 This is likely to include time to hire, cost to hire and retention rates.
-Such information is vital for assessing the efficiency and success of the entire process, and identifying where further improvements could be.
+Such information is vital for assessing the efficiency and success of the entire process and identifying where further improvements could be.

 How does the way recruitment process outsourcing works differ from traditional recruiting?

 Recruitment process outsourcing is different to traditional recruitment due to the nature of the relationship between provider and company.
 A traditional recruitment agency will work with you to fill one or two vacant positions.
 An RPO provider becomes more involved and works with you over the long term, learning as much as possible about your company and what a candidate requires to fit in.